semaphoreci/docs/configuring-database-access_5c5d618a2c7d3a66e32e2ee7.md

 CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
 ```

-### Create a new user with administrative privileges
+### Create a new MySQL user with administrative privileges

 In order to create a new user with administrative privileges in MySQL you will
 need to execute the following command: